Tuesday, 7 June 2016

 (12A) - Recommended for an audience 12 and above, due to content in the film however unlike a ‘12’ certificate the ‘12A’ allows viewings for those underage provided they are joined by a person at the age of 18 or above

-viewers of the age of 12 and above, due to content in the film.
+(12) - Suitable for viewers of the age of 12 and above, due to content in the film.

 (15) – A film with this certificate can only legally be sold to a person that is 15 years of age (or older).
 A ‘15’ certificate film will more than likely contain explicit language, violence, and even sexual references throughout.